Tesla gets $300 million lease credit line from Deutsche Bank

 Tesla, which burned through over $600 million of cash in the first half of the year, faces a cash crunch as it ramps up manufacturing capacity for the Model 3 next year and completes construction of its massive "Gigafactory" battery factory in Nevada.

-Moreover, Tesla's planned $2.6 billion acquisition of SolarCity SCTY.O, which itself has pressing cash needs, will add to its liquidity issues.
+Moreover, Tesla's planned $2.6 billion acquisition of SolarCity, which itself has pressing cash needs, will add to its liquidity issues.
 Combined, the two companies' debt totaled $5.43 billion with a combined cash burn of $830 million last year.

 In August, the company said it had $3.25 billion in principal sources of liquidity as of June 30, 2016, but in July it repaid $678 million on a revolving credit line and planned to redeem $411 million of 2018 convertible notes, warning it could spend more on the securities.

-The company also warned that the value of its secured assets had limited its ability to borrow under its asset-based revolving credit agreement with a syndicate of banks. [nL4N1AM2K2]
+The company also warned that the value of its secured assets had limited its ability to borrow under its asset-based revolving credit agreement with a syndicate of banks.
+(Reporting by Alexandria Sage; Editing by Sandra Maler)

+DUBAI, Jan 29 Here are some factors that may affect Middle East stock markets on Sunday.
+Reuters has not verified the press reports and does not vouch for their accuracy.